1. A third of bananas sold in the UK is Fairtrade

 10. 47% of bananas grown worldwide are Cavendish

 There are more than 1,000 banana varieties across the world, but the Cavendish makes up almost all of the entire export market.
 Before the 1950s, the Cavendish was not so popular.
 The Gros Michel variety dominated the export market, but was wiped out due to its susceptibility to Tropical Race 1 (TR1), also known as Panama disease.
 At this time, farmers turned to the more reliable Cavendish, though deemed less tasty.
 The Cavendish, however, no longer remains immune to Tropical Race…

 Photo by Ian Berry

 11. Panama disease is a major threat to the banana trade

 The current strain of the Panama disease – Tropical Fusarium 4 (TR4) – attacks Cavendish bananas and some 10,000 hectares of Cavendish have already been destroyed.
-TR4 has already hit Asia, and the first confirmed case in Colombia was found in 2019.
+TR4 originated in Asia and is now found in many parts of the world, including Latin America; Colombia had their first confirmed case in 2019 and Peru confirmed the presence of the disease in 2021.
 This is of great concern to Fairtrade banana growers, as 90% of all Fairtrade bananas come from Latin America and the Caribbean.
 Scientists are attempting to create a robust variety that could replace the current crop.